Quick Guide to Effective Tenant Screening in Maryland

 4. Contacting Previous Landlords

 It’s always a good idea to call an applicant’s present and former landlords.
 You never know if the applicant has been evicted, committed a violation, or skipped payment.
-Some current landlords might even lie to remove the tenant from their rental property, so contacting a past landlord can help solidify your data-gathering stage.
+Some current landlords might even lie to remove the renter from their rental property, so contacting a past landlord can help solidify your data-gathering stage.
 Former landlords are prone to telling the truth about whether or not someone is a good tenant.

 Some potential renters can ask their friends or relatives to roleplay as a landlord.
 To avoid being misled, you can schedule a property showing with a former landlord to verify if they own a rental space.
 This should be done before asking for more information about the prospective renter.